 - Know your customer (KYC)

 Other compliance topics that may benefit from regulatory technology are Data protection, Asset management and Business continuity.

 What are RegTech solutions

 When hearing about RegTech solutions, one might immediately think of a compliance system or a platform.
 In fact, that’s not too far from the truth.
 That said, it’s important that you address the real compliance needs of your business in order to choose the most suitable RegTech solution.
-In addition to the topics mentioned above, RegTech solutions as compliance platforms, compliance apps, or rule sets that use regulatory intelligence, are the most common.
+In addition to the topics mentioned above, RegTech solutions as a regulatory compliance software, compliance platforms, compliance apps, or rule sets that use regulatory intelligence, are the most common.
 Depending on the provider, some compliance systems might be more intuitive than others, with more innovative features or leaner integrations.

 RegTech for compliance management

 Regulatory watchdogs frequently revisit regulations to keep up with new technology, financial crime and industry-based risks.
 This poses a challenge for businesses and financial institutions complying with the ever-stringent laws.
 Companies, financial institutions and other regulated entities are thus keen to deploy RegTech solutions customised to their risk assessments by industry, customers and business activities.

 – RegTech for banks